-- the speed of light c is a constant, independent of the relative motion of the source. - The Michelson-Morley experiment demonstrated that the speed of light in a vacuum is independent of the motion of the Earth about the Sun.
+- Modern relativity is based on Einstein's two postulates.
+The first postulate of special relativity is the idea that the laws of physics are the same and can be stated in their simplest form in all inertial frames of reference.
+The second postulate of special relativity is the idea that the speed of light c is a constant, independent of the relative motion of the source. - The Michelson-Morley experiment demonstrated that the speed of light in a vacuum is independent of the motion of the Earth about the Sun.

 - Two events are defined to be simultaneous if an observer measures them as occurring at the same time.
 They are not necessarily simultaneous to all observers-simultaneity is not absolute. - Time dilation is the phenomenon of time passing slower for an observer who is moving relative to another observer. - Observers moving at a relative velocity v do not measure the same elapsed time for an event.
-Proper time $\Delta t_0$ is the time measured by an observer at rest relative to the event being observed.
-Proper time is related to the time $\Delta t$ measured by an Earth-bound observer by the equation where
+Proper time Δt_0 is the time measured by an observer at rest relative to the event being observed.
+Proper time is related to the time Δt measured by an Earth-bound observer by the equation where

-$$\Delta t = \frac{\Delta t_0}{\sqrt{1 - \frac{v^2}{c^2}}} = \gamma \Delta t_0,$$
+$$\Delta t = \frac{\Delta t_0}{\sqrt{1 - \frac{v^2}{c^2}}} = \gamma \Delta t_0$$